-The Companies Act requires that an amount equivalent to 10% of dividends from retained earnings to be paid be appropriated and set aside as legal capital surplus and legal retained earnings until the total of legal capital surplus and legal retained earnings amounts to 25% of common stock.
-Such legal retained earnings may be used to compensate for capital deficits.
+The Companies Act requires that an amount equivalent to 10% of dividends from retained earnings to be paid be appropriated and set aside as legal capital surplus and legal retained earnings until the total of legal capital surplus and legal retained earnings may be used to compensate for capital deficits.
 Legal retained earnings may also be reversed by resolution of a shareholders' meeting.